PlymouthPsychology/pears/source/suggestion.rst

 .. note::

-	This audio clip will inculde a suggestion that the patient is feeling warm, soft and heavy — sinking down into their chair or bed.
+	This audio clip will include a suggestion that the patient is feeling warm, soft and heavy — sinking down into their chair or bed.
 Followed by an awakening.